iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.6/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> What a waste<br> :date: __2021-05-30 09:27:22__

+> If this app worked we wouldn't be doing QR code scans.
+Go figure.<br> :date: __2021-05-29 01:36:48__

+> Ever since the update it drops out whenever I'm in town.
+Works best at home on my wifi, but as soon as I switch to data, it drops out at random times.
+Not very safe.<br> :date: __2021-05-28 04:12:29__

+> Im hoping that this update is going to work, my covid app , wouldn't scan, kept coming up with the red alert,this started last friday, switching phone off didnt do a thing,.<br> :date: __2021-05-24 06:27:02__

+> Latest update of May is causing phone battery drainage.
+It is responsible for 50% of battery usage and phone needs charging twice everyday.
+I have a brand new Samsung phone.<br> :date: __2021-05-24 02:34:47__

 > It says the app isn't working because battery optimization is on & it isn't & I updated it & put blue tooth on & it still says the app isn't working!
 Why?
 It let's me know when I have blue tooth on or off so it must be working to a certain degree.<br> :date: __2021-05-18 23:51:34__